Benno Straucher: Early career and 1897 election victory

 Born in 1854 (according to other sources: 1850) in the village of Rohozna near Sadagóra (later incorporated into Czernowitz, now in Ukraine), the stepson of a merchant, Straucher graduated from the Czernowitz Gymnasium.
 He studied law at Vienna University, took his doctorate from Czernowitz Law School in 1880, and became a practicing attorney (for a while, public prosecutor).
 Straucher, who made himself known for supporting social policies, was elected leader of the local Kehilla in 1882 and, in 1884, deputy to the Czernowitz local council (Stadtrat or Gemeinderat).
 Although he became involved in Jewish nationalist circles, Straucher remained an independent populist, who could rally the "majority Orthodox proletariat" in political actions against the city's more assimilated Jewish elites.

 From early on, Straucher campaigned intensely for the Austrian authorities to recognize a separate Jewish community in the entire Duchy of Bukovina, as part of a process to grant all ethnic groups proportional representation.
 Their request was supported by Yulian Romanchuk, a representative of the Ruthenians (Ukrainians) in Galicia (the Kingdom of Galicia and Lodomeria), whose participation in the move followed a tradition of collaboration between Ukrainian and Jewish activists.
 Straucher also tightened his contacts with the region's large ethnic Romanian community: as early as 1883, he spoke at a cultural meeting of Societatea Academică Junimea, a student club, offering his praise to the Romanian Orthodox clergy.

+On November 15, 1877, the Governor of Bukovina, Baron Girolamo de Alesani, ordered the arrest of the leaders of the Arboroasa student society (including Ciprian Porumbescu) on charges of Romanian irredentism; the arrest was carried out by investigating magistrate Benno Straucher.
+The jury, led by Baron Alexandru Wassilko de Serecki and influenced by assessor Leon de Goian, unanimously decided to acquit the defendants.
+However, the unsanitary conditions in prison caused Ciprian Porumbescu to contract tuberculosis, leading to the talented composer's death at only 29 years of age.